TLID1001 Shift materials safely using manual handling methods

 - Workplace procedures and policies for manual handling.

 - Housekeeping standards procedures required in the workplace.

 Burnie Campus – 8am to 12noon

 - Wednesday, 20 March 2019

 Please Note: Courses will only proceed with sufficient numbers.

 It makes sense that you should be recognised for the things you already know how to do.
 TasTAFE can assess your skills and knowledge based on your previous education, work history or life experience.
 This may help you gain your qualification a whole lot faster.
 For further details please refer to www.tastafe.tas.edu.au/future/recognition/

 Course prices for single employer groups are negotiable.

-Statement of Attainment for selected unit listed below, and a TasTAFE Competency Card
+A Statement of Attainment for the units successfully completed, and a TasTAFE Competency Card